learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Conventions

-* The examples presented here have been tested with **Python version 3.9.0** and includes features that are not available in earlier versions.
+* The examples presented here have been tested with **Python version 3.9.5** and includes features that are not available in earlier versions.
 * Code snippets that are copy pasted from the Python REPL shell have been modified for presentation purposes.
 For example, comments to provide context and explanations, blank lines and shortened error messages to improve readability and so on.
 * A comment with filename will be shown as the first line for program files.
 * External links are provided for further exploration throughout the book.
 They have been chosen with care to provide more detailed resources on those topics as well as resources on related topics.
 * The [100_page_python_intro repo](https://github.com/learnbyexample/100_page_python_intro/tree/main/programs) has all the programs and files presented in this book, organized by chapter for convenience.
+* Visit [Exercises.md](https://github.com/learnbyexample/100_page_python_intro/blob/main/exercises/Exercises.md) to view all the exercises from this book.

 ## Acknowledgements